-- Dry Wood is Key moisture content should be 15-20% for best results - Dry wood burns hot, emits less smoke and creates less creosote. - Testing Wood Moisture - Split wood stored in a dry area will be fully dry within a year.
+- Dry Wood is Key moisture content should be less than 25% - Dry wood burns hot, emits less smoke and creates less creosote. - Testing Wood Moisture - Split wood stored in a dry area will be fully dry within a year.
 This insures dry wood.
 If purchasing wood for immediate use, test the wood with a moisture meter.
 Some experienced wood burners can measure wood moisture by knocking pieces together and listening for a clear "knock" and not a "thud".